-Located between Miami and Key West on six islands, Islamorada is a fishing paradise.
-This amazing village is called “The Sport Fishing Capital of the World” for good reason.
-It’s home to the largest fishing fleet per square mile in the world.
+The largest popular vacation destination in the Florida Keys just south of Key Largo is Islamorada.
+This amazing village is called “The Sport Fishing Capital of the World” because it’s home to the largest fishing fleet per square mile in the world.

-Once here, you will instantly feel the charming small-town island vibes that this little strip of atolls possesses.
-A two hour drive away from the Intracoastal Highway, the islands are a treasure trove of scenic views, water sports, and tons of other attractions.
+Fisherman or not, it’s a great place to bring the kids!
+You will instantly feel the charming small-town island vibes is this little strip of islands.
+They are a treasure trove of scenic views, water sports, and tons of other attractions.

 THEATER OF THE SEA